Lay down modalities for cremations in Hathras like situation: HC

 The family of the victim appeared before the Lucknow Bench of the Allahabad High Court amid tight security on Monday.

-The high court had directed the district judge to ensure that the victim''s family members appear before it on Monday.
+The high court had directed the district judge to ensure that the victim's family members appear before it on Monday.

-It had also summoned additional chief secretary, home; director general of police; ADG, law and order; and district magistrate and superintendent of police of Hathras to furnish the status report of the investigation in the case.
+It had also summoned additional chief secretary, home; director-general of police; ADG, law and order; and district magistrate and superintendent of police of Hathras to furnish the status report of the investigation in the case.

 Deputy Inspector General of Police Shalabh Mathur, who has been sent to Hathras from Lucknow as a nodal officer, had on Friday said if needed, a control room would also be established.